 Ana Cordeiro has been involved with the Ammon Foundation since 2017, working closely with the Executive Director.
-Although she has extensive experience in the for-profit sector, helping to manage her family’s exporting business for nearly 10 years, non-profit work is what Ana is truly passionate about.
-The fact that she has been in recovery since 2009 is something Ana had kept relatively private, but when she joined Team Ammon she knew that it was time to begin sharing it publicly.
+Although she has extensive experience in the for-profit sector, helping to manage her family’s exporting business for nearly ten years, non-profit work is what Ana is truly passionate about.
+The fact that she has been in recovery since 2009 is something Ana had kept relatively private, but when she joined #TeamAmmon, she knew that it was time to begin sharing it publicly.
 She hopes more people in addiction recovery will speak out about their experiences to increase awareness and highlight the importance of recovery support services.

+Ana’s roots are in the Tri-State Area, but she is now based in Los Angeles – where she is delighted to be spreading the mission and vision of the Ammon Foundation.
 When she’s not working, Ana enjoys spending time in nature, admiring art, attending stand-up comedy shows, and traveling with her wonderful husband, Robert.